Assassination of Shinzo Abe: Responses from the Kishida Cabinet

-The assassination resulted in renewed public interest into the relationship between the Unification Church and the LDP.
+The assassination resulted in renewed public interest into the relationship between the UC and the LDP.
 On 31 July 2022, Kishida demanded the members of his party to "carefully explain" their relationship with the church to the public.
 The alleged relationship caused the Kishida Cabinet's approval to drop, by 8% in July according to Yomiuri Shimbun or by 13% according to NHK.
 Both polls also showed that over 80% of respondents felt that the disclosure by the politicians of their relationship with the UC was insufficient.
 On 6 August, Kishida announced that he would reshuffle his cabinet on 10 August, much earlier than September 2022 as had been originally scheduled, and that all members of the next cabinet would be closely examined of their ties with the church.
-Taro Kono, the newly appointed Minister of Digital Affairs in this reshuffle, established a "Spiritual Sales Review Committee" in the Consumer Affairs Agency to hold weekly meeting with experts in cult-related frauds, including Masaki Kito of the anti-cult lawyers network Zenkoku Benren.
+Taro Kono, the newly appointed Minister of Digital Affairs in this reshuffle, established a "Spiritual Sales Review Committee" in the Consumer Affairs Agency to hold weekly meetings with experts in cult-related frauds, including Masaki Kito of the anti-cult lawyers network Zenkoku Benren.
 In a 9 December 2022 consumer committee special meeting, Kono stated that he personally recognises the Unification Church as a "cult".

 On 24 October 2022, one of the retaining ministers in the reshuffled cabinet, Daishiro Yamagiwa, announced his resignation as the Minister of Economic Revitalization, after being criticised for his past engagements with the UC, announcing his ties with the UC only after the reshuffle to the public, and unsatisfactory responses regarding his participations in the UC-related events such as "I have no memory" or "I have no record" when being questioned by the media and opposition lawmakers.